swoec/backend-code-test/README.md

 # backend-code-
-use abstractfactory to satisfy diverse demand to draw different graphics
+use abstractfactory to satisfy diverse demands to draw different graphics supply diffent interfaces to users to implement